 There are nominal fees attached to bilingual schools in Frankfurt, and they're a great option for those planning to spend a good few years in Frankfurt and who are keen to have their children integrate with the local German population.

 In these state-sponsored schools, there are usually two streams of curricula based on a child's mother tongue and German.
-In Frankfurt, there are currently bilingual schools that teach in German and either French, English, Greek or Japanese.
+In Frankfurt, there are currently bilingual schools that teach in German and either French, English, Greek, or Japanese.

 Special-needs education in Frankfurt

-Tutoring in Frankfurt
+Tutors in Frankfurt

 Expat Health Insurance